kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the level that he did.
 The catalyst for this was his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.

-Despite the problems solved by things like Cappuccino and Ember, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
+Despite the problems solved by things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a>, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
 Little-to-no time was spent on analyzing the problems they solved: everything was focused on the negatives.

 Kevin viewed this as the web developer community spending too much time worrying about the wrong things.
 He also pointed out that this doesn't happen in the traditional software development community: I'm assuming he was referring to the Java community, the Ruby community, etc.